brennerswenson/spotify-recommendations/README.md

 python manage.py runserver  # runs application
 ```

-Your terminal with then generate a url to paste into your browser where the app is ran.
+Your terminal will then generate a url to paste into your browser where the app is ran.

 Use the following steps to use the app:
 1. Click "Login with Spotify", and enter your Spotify credentials